jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > Simulated disorder postulates perfect discipline, simulated fear postulates courage; simulated weakness postulates strength.

-You must train how you plan to perform and prepare under the most difficult and varied conditions that you can create.
+You must train how you plan to perform and prepare under the most difficult and varied conditions you can create.
 The goal is to make sure that practice does not occur in a safe and predictable setting because the contest or task will not occur in such an area.&nbsp;

 * You practice when you're tired.
 * You introduce random distractions and variables into the practice arena,.